GermainGirndt/myBlog-draft/README.md

 You can access your the blog's main page at http://127.0.0.1:8000/.

-Use the created account at step 3. to access the admin's page at http://127.0.0.1:8000/admin
+Use the created account (step 3) to access the admin's page at http://127.0.0.1:8000/admin

 Your now ready to have fun writting your own posts! ;)